-An employee may review a performance evaluation with the employee's Department Headappointing authority before the evaluation is placed in the employee's personnel file.
+An employee may review a performance evaluation with the employee's appointing authority before the evaluation is placed in the employee's personnel file.
 The employee must request the review within ten working days of receiving the evaluation.
 The employee may have a representative during this meeting.
-An employee may also submit a written response to a performance evaluation, which shall be attached to and permanently filed with the performance evaluation in the employee's personnel file.
+An employee may also submit a written response to a performance evaluation, which shall be attached to and permanently filed with the performance evaluation.

-Sheriff's Department Office policy will govern performance evaluations for all Sheriff's Department Office employees.
+Sheriff's Office policy will govern performance evaluations for all Sheriff's Office employees.